-This year we can start to interpret our bonus gap as a metric representative of our business as 2023 marked the realisation of the implementation of the company wide bonus scheme.
-This led to greater parity on those receiving bonus pay as 87.8% of our male and 87.3% of our female employees received bonus pay.
-Our environment continues to develop rapidly and as eligibility for bonus is largely determined by role type and tenure future trends will indicate the veracity of these figures.
+This year we can start to interpret our bonus gap as a metric representative of our business as 2024 marked the full realisation of the previous year's implementation of the company-wide bonus scheme.
+This led to greater parity on those receiving bonus pay as 96.5% of our male and 97.1% of our female employees received bonus pay, up 8% on the previous year.
+Our environment continues to develop rapidly and as eligibility for bonus is largely determined by role type and tenure future trends will indicate the veracity of these figures but this two year trend gives confidence that the scheme is working.

-Our mean gender bonus pay gap effective April 2023 has decreased significantly from the 2022 figure of 41.3% and is now just 15.4%.
-Our median gender bonus pay gap has also reduced significantly from a previous figure of almost 90% to 52.2%.
+Our mean gender bonus pay gap effective April 2023 has increased significantly from the 2023 figure of 15.4% and is now 29.2%.
+Our median gender bonus pay gap however has also reduced significantly from a previous figure of almost 52.2% to 42%.
 Although this data shows progress and it continues to be an area we are concerned with improving.
 We continue to see large fluctuations in these figures which are consistent with previous years being driven by commission payments in our sales team which had a majority of males in the population.
 This is something that although takes some mitigation from paying our company bonus will continue to negatively impact our figures due to the impracticality of measuring year on year trends.